iafan/hc/README.md

 # About `hc`

-`hc` is a command-line tool that uses headless Chrome to generate HTML snapshots for static and dynamically rendered pages, download XHR resources, execute JavaScript code or generate screenshots.
+`hc` is a command-line tool that runs headless Chrome in isolated Docker containers (which are automatically created and destroyed) for safe and reproducible browser automation and data extraction tasks:

-The returned data can be rendered to STDOUT so your can capture it in your automation scripts or pipe to other tools.
-Or you can save data to disk for backup and offline processing.
+1. Generating HTML snapshots for static and dynamically rendered pages;
+2. Downloading XHR resources;
+3. Evaluating and capturing the output of arbitrary JavaScript code;
+4. Generating screenshots.

+**Consider this utility EXPERIMENTAL.
+The list of commands, their behavior and invocation syntax may change in the future.**

+## Quick examples

 ```sh
 hc html "http://example.com/"